ladybug-tools/ladybug-primer/text/components/Dump_Data.md

 * ##### name
 A name for the file to which the data collections will be written.
 (Default: 'data').
 * ##### folder
 An optional directory into which the data collections will be written.
-The default is set to the simulation folder.
+The default is set to a user-specific simulation folder.
 * ##### dump [Required]
 Set to "True" to save the honeybee objects to file.